Challah Bun

 challah bun

 You can substitute sugar with honey.
-When you use honey it’s more sticky to handle but if you use sugar you have to add 1-2 tbsp of water more when you make the dough.
+When you use honey it's more sticky to handle but if you use sugar you have to add 1-2 tablespoon of water more when you make the dough.

 Proof the Dough